 2.)
 Applecross Peninsula

 A trip to see the Applecross Peninsula is highly recommended if you are looking for some gorgeous views that stretch all the way to the Isle of Skye.
-On the other side of the peninsula you will also be treated to views of craggy mountains rising in the distance.
+It’s one of the best areas to explore (in my opinion) within the Highlands.

 3.)
 Loch Ewe